erase-huz/Webview_and_splash_screen_in_Flutter/README.md

 Subscribe Our YouTube Channel.<br><br>

-First change web.dart link
+First change web.dart link,
-Then Change App name in ios plist
+Then Change App name in ios plist,
-Then change ios icon and image set
+Then change ios icon and image set,
 Then change assets in launch image

 ## 🔗 Links